3urobeat/node-steamid-resolver/README.md

 - `steamID64` - steamID64 or full URL of the user you want to get the customURL of.
 Example: `"76561198260031749"` or `"https://steamcommunity.com/profiles/76561198260031749"`
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `customURL` - The customURL of the user or `null` on failure.
-Example on succes: `"3urobeat"`
+Example on success: `"3urobeat"`

 ### customUrlTosteamID64(customURL, callback)
 - `customURL` - customURL or full URL of the user you want to get the steamID64 of.
 Example: `"3urobeat"` or `"https://steamcommunity.com/id/3urobeat"`
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `steamID64` - The steamID64 of the user or `null` on failure.
-Example on succes: `"76561198260031749"`
+Example on success: `"76561198260031749"`

 ### steamID64ToFullInfo(customURL, callback)
 - `customURL` - steamID64 or full URL of the user you want to get all information of.
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
-Example: [Imagine this but as object](https://steamcommunity.com/id/3urobeat?xml=1)
+Example: [Imagine this but as an object](https://steamcommunity.com/id/3urobeat?xml=1)

 ### customUrlToFullInfo(customURL, callback)
 - `customURL` - customURL or full URL of the user you want to get all information of.
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
-Example: [Imagine this but as object](https://steamcommunity.com/id/3urobeat?xml=1)
+Example: [Imagine this but as an object](https://steamcommunity.com/id/3urobeat?xml=1)

 ### groupUrlToGroupID64(groupURL, callback)
 - `groupURL` - groupURL or full URL of the group you want to get the groupID64 of.
 Example: `"3urobeatGroup"` or `"https://steamcommunity.com/groups/3urobeatGroup"`
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `groupID64` - The groupID64 of the group or `null` on failure.
-Example on succes: `"103582791464712227"`
+Example on success: `"103582791464712227"`

 ### groupUrlToFullInfo(groupURL, callback)
 - `groupURL` - groupURL or full URL of the group you want to get all information of.
 - `callback` - Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the group as object or `null` on failure.
-Example: [Imagine this but as object](https://steamcommunity.com/groups/3urobeatGroup/memberslistxml?xml=1)
+Example: [Imagine this but as an object](https://steamcommunity.com/groups/3urobeatGroup/memberslistxml?xml=1)